benjann/oaxaca/README.md

 Main changes:

+    18apr2023 (version 4.1.0)
+    - further improved identification of estimation sample in case of -svy-; a consistent set of observations is now used across models even if there are missings; point estimates are not affected by the change but SEs may be slightly different from previous version if some of the variables contain missings

     18apr2023 (version 4.0.9)
     - total number of obervations reported by oaxaca when applied with option -svy- did not exclude observations with missing values on the analyzed variables; these